Sadoway Labs Technology

 The Challenge

 Producing high-purity aluminum from impure alloy scrap presents significant environmental and economic challenges.
-Traditional processes for aluminum refining generate substantial CO₂ emissions.
+Conventional aluminum refining relies on fossil-fuel processes that emit significant CO₂.
 As global industries move towards sustainable practices, the need for a cleaner, more cost-effective method of recycling aluminum has never been greater.

 Space Overview